shunyeka-spl/autobotAI-integrations/README.md

 # autobotAI-integrations

 **autobotAI-Integrations** enables seamless connections between diverse workspaces, cloud AI platforms, and various tools to integrate with your code effortlessly.
-Currently, we support implementations in Python and Steampipe, boasting **38 integrations**, including major cloud providers such as AWS, GCP, and Azure.
+Currently, we support implementations in Python and Steampipe, boasting **40 integrations**, including major cloud providers such as AWS, GCP, and Azure.
 Additionally, we are continuously adding more integrations to expand our capabilities and better serve your needs.

+**For more extensive documentation visit**: [documentation](./docs/INTEGRATIONS.md)

 ## Installation